spree/spree/README.md

 If you want to run all the tests across all the gems then

     $ cd spree
-    $ bundle exec rake          #=> 'this will run both spec and cucumber tests for all the gems'
+    $ bundle exec rake          #=> 'this will run rspec tests for all the gems'

 Each gem contains its own series of tests, and for each directory, you need to do a quick one-time creation of a test application and then you can use it to run the tests.
 For example, to run the